weiji14/deepicedrain/deepicedrain/README.md

 - :card_file_box: extraload.py - Convenience functions for extracting, transforming and loading data
   - array_to_dataframe - Turns a 1D/2D numpy/dask array into a tidy pandas/dask dataframe table
   - ndarray_to_parquet - Turns an n-dimensional xarray/zarr array into an a parquet columnar format
+  - wide_to_long - Turns a pandas dataframe table with many columns into one with many rows

 - :world_map: vizplots.py - Makes interactive dashboard plots and publication quality figures
   - IceSat2Explorer - Dashboard for interacting with ICESat-2 point clouds on a 2D map
+  - plot_alongtrack - Makes a 2D along track figure of height measurements taken at different cycle times